Tiger Woods is back . . . sort of

 Golfers cannot escape this alluring opportunity by just changing smart phones.
 The GolfLogix GPS App is compatible with over 60 smart phone models.
 It provides imagery of each hole, keeps score, and includes statistical tracking.
 There is already the ability to examine each pin placement, hazard locations, and landing zones.
 The statistical analysis will probably soon track who was closest to the pin on a par 3, who had the longest drive, and who was closest to the middle of the fairway.
 It will probably soon allow you to count strokes of others in your foursome.
 Then somebody is going to storm off the course when past suspicions are now confirmed.
 Increased acrimony is just a download away.

 If you read the whole article, you’ll see that not everyone is pleased about apps on the golf course.
 It slows down play.
 But if this can help you pick the right club, who care – right?

 New OWGR List Indicates New Era of Golf

-Americans are shut completely out of the top four in the rankings and there are just three Yanks in the top 10 of the Official World Golf Ranking.
+Americans are shut completely out of the top four in the golf rankings and there are just three Yanks in the top 10 of the Official World Golf Ranking.
 With the era of Tiger Woods ruling the charts with an iron fist or nine iron that is, it is important to recognize the new breed from Europe that is here to stay.